How do I apply?

 - Submitting your completed application form and meeting the minimum admission requirements does not necessarily mean that you will be accepted as a student for the programme(s) you apply for.
 All programmes only allow a limited number of students.

-Applications for programmes as a first, second or third choice will be considered by this faculty.
-If you have more than one programme on your list, all Economic and management Sciences will be considered depending on your selection mark, your application marks and availability in the programme.
-BAccLLB and BComm (Law) are excluded in this rule.
+This faculty will consider first, second or third programme choices.
+If you have more than one programme on your list, all Economic and Management Sciences choices will be considered in your order of preference, based on your selection score, your application marks and on whether there are places available in the programme concerned.
+This arrangement does not include BComm (International Studies), BAccLLB and BCom (Law).

 Science, AgriSciences, Engineering and Theology